jangmi-jo/watercolor/docs/js-proposal.md

 `watercolor.js`: this script will handle the logic for creating new path generator and rendering it to the DOM.

-`path_generator.js`: this script will handle the logic for creating canvas, passing information to the breath first object, and event handling.
+`path_generator.js`: this script will handle the logic for creating canvas, passing information to the breadth first object, and event handling.

-`breath_first.js`: this script will handle the logic for generating the cells and fill the color on them.
+`breadth_first.js`: this script will handle the logic for generating the cells and fill the color on them.

 `jscolor.js`: this script is the js-color picker from http://jscolor.com.